noahehall/multicloud/storage.md

   - Snapshots can consume more space than your actual data
   - systems require additional space for operation overhead, especially for write operations.
 - actual: business requirements + allocated:

+### RAID

+- redundant array of independent disks
+- whenever an application or workload needs more performance from the volumes than any single volume can provide.
+- use cases
+  - can increase your volume size
+  - improve performance,
+  - provide additional fault tolerance for your data.
+- There are seven types/levels of RAID 0 -> 6:
+  - Each having a different disk configuration, data layout and parity pattern, and each type addresses different performance needs
+  - Both RAID 3 and RAID 4 were replaced by RAID 5.

+#### raid 0 (stripe set or striped volume)

+- splits ("stripes") data evenly across two or more disks, without parity information, redundancy, or fault tolerance.
+- the failure of one drive will cause the entire array to fail; as a result of having data striped across all disks, the failure will result in total data loss
+- use cases
+  - increase performance,
+  - create a large logical volume out of two or more physical disks

+#### raid 1 (mirror)

+- consists of an exact copy (or mirror) of a set of data on two or more disks
+- offers no parity, striping, or spanning of disk space across multiple disks, since the data is mirrored on all disks belonging to the array, and the array can only be as big as the smallest member disk
+- use cases
+  - read performance or reliability is more important than write performance or the resulting data storage capacity.

+#### raid 2

+- rarely used in practice
+- stripes data at the bit (rather than block) level, and uses a Hamming code for error correction

+#### raid 3

+- rarely used in practice
+- consists of byte-level striping with a dedicated parity disk.

+#### raid 4

+- consists of block-level striping with a dedicated parity disk
+- provides good performance of random reads, while the performance of random writes is low due to the need to write all parity data to a single disk

+#### raid 5

+- consists of block-level striping with distributed parity.
+Unlike in RAID 4, parity information is distributed among the drives
+- requires that all drives but one be present to operate.
+Upon failure of a single drive, subsequent reads can be calculated from the distributed parity such that no data is lost

+#### raid 6

+- extends RAID 5 by adding another parity block; thus, it uses block-level striping with two parity blocks distributed across all member disks.[28]
+- does not have a performance penalty for read operations,
+- does have a performance penalty on write operations because of the overhead associated with parity calculations.

 ## storage types